Sales

 The first-time user experience is crucial to the success of your onboarding process, as well as your product or service itself.

-• Create a clear path from when they land on your website or app.
-You need to provide clear directions for what they should do next in order to get going with your product or service.
-Show them what buttons to click, what fields to fill in, etc.
+• Create a clear path from when they first arrive at your website or app.
+Provide clear directions for what they should do next in order to start using your product or service.
+Show them what buttons to click and what action to take next.

 • Help them get a quick win that will give them a taste of what your product can do.
 This can be something as simple as creating their first project or inviting someone to collaborate with them.

-• Provide templates with pre-filled information that they can use.
+• Provide templates with pre-filled information.
 This will help them see different uses for your product and help them hit the ground running.

 Customer onboarding training